SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/index.md

 >
 > *For Sandbox (Test) account, please fill the information with dummy details.
 For more information on how to set up a Royal Mail S<Glossary>hipping Account</Glossary> , refer to the [Set up Royal Mail Shipping Account](https://docs.intersoftsapient.net/docs/shipping-account-requirements) section.*

 6. If you are a Freight 2 Post customer, set up [International Arrival Containers (A-scan)](https://docs.intersoftsapient.net/docs/add-barcode-range-for-international-arrival-containers).
-For now this can be filled with dummy details.
+For now the Customer Number can be filled with dummy details.
+The Barcode Range used for testing purposes should be AC40000001 to AC49999999.\
    Production details will be provided to you when your account is switched onto production.
 7. After, develop all the [API calls required](https://docs.intersoftsapient.net/docs/sandbox-development-api-requirements) considering the specific requirements applicable to you:

 * If you are a Commercial Clearance customer, refer to the [corresponding requirements](https://docs.intersoftsapient.net/docs/commercial-clearance-customers).